dmpe/terraform-provider-storagegrid/readme.md

 This is a terraform provider plugin for [NetApp StorageGRID S3](https://www.netapp.com/data-storage/storagegrid/) system.

-Version `v1.0.0` has been tested & validated to work against [11.7 version](https://docs.netapp.com/us-en/storagegrid-117/).
+Version `v1.0.0` has been tested & validated to work against [11.8 version](https://docs.netapp.com/us-en/storagegrid-118/).

-# Very important information

-:warning: There exist 2 git repositories.
-One is hosted internally and another (this) one is public.

-There are many differences.

-Among them, the most important given the access to the real-life NetApp StorageGRID, are Terraform **tests**.
-These make sure that this Terraform plugin has been tested and works actually.

-Unfortunately, there are far from ideal state and cannot be published completely - at this very moment - in this repository.

-For instance, they have dependencies to internal Vault system, and have other issues such as hardcoded URLs, etc.

-At such, only a selected number of them is published, without a guarantee that they (will) work when executing them.

-# How does sync between internal and this public repo work?

-There is no automatic sync'ing available.
-Any updates are first reviewed and only then pushed to GitHub manually.

-# What is working and what is not working?
+## What is working and what is not working?

 This provider aims to cover selected **Tenant** [REST API endpoints such](https://docs.netapp.com/us-en/storagegrid/tenant/understanding-tenant-management-api.html) `users`, `groups` or `s3` (which creates access/secret keys).